UrhoKarila/Eachine-E011/README.md

 Assuming the installation process was performed correctly, we will now use Keil to compile a "binary", file containing the firmware of the quadcopter.
 This step will transform the C code that we've written into a binary format grokkable by the quadcopter's cpu.

-1. Download the project files from this repo, if you haven't already.
-I'm not going to link it, because you're already here.
+1. Download or clone the project files from this repository, if you haven't already.
 Unzip to a folder of your choice.

 2. Open project file `/Silverware/silverware.uvprojx` in the Keil uVision program.
 This can be done by double-clicking on the file.